 - Course Description: Professional and social integration into the doctoral program; enhancement of professional knowledge through structured inquiry, professional dialogue, and reflective thinking. - 5.
-Course Objectives: Upon completion of this course, students will be able to: - Identify the major elements of APA style - Identify and use technological resources of the college and university - Identify personal values and their personal vision - Develop a plan for enhancing their personal vision - Identify their professional values, goals, and vision - Define and describe leadership in terms of style and purposes - Demonstrate reflective capabilities relative to their professional vision - Identify aspects of organizational community building - Develop and implement strategies to develop the educational community of learners in educational leadership. - Assist in the development of collaborative partnerships within the community of learners. - Identify internal and external publics who are stakeholders in the educational contexts. - Demonstrate the ability to work in collaborative teams to complete assigned tasks
+Course Objectives: Upon completion of this course, students will be able to: - Identify the major elements of APA style - Identify and use technological resources of the college and university - Write annotated bibliographies and integrate research articles into a literature review/presenation - Identify personal values and their personal vision - Develop a plan for enhancing their personal vision - Identify their professional values, goals, and vision - Demonstrate reflective capabilities relative to their professional vision - Identify aspects of organizational community building - Develop and implement strategies to develop the educational community of learners in educational leadership. - Assist in the development of collaborative partnerships within the community of learners. - Identify internal and external publics who are stakeholders in the educational contexts. - Demonstrate the ability to work in collaborative teams to complete assigned tasks